 5) Hose connections from the "Y" to the thermostats should be as close to equal as possible.

-A proper single pass radiator conversion would most likely require the fabrication of a custom "Y" fitting to be located in front of the radiator similar to the drawing pictured below.
+A proper single pass radiator conversion, using a similar sized cross flow radiator, would most likely require the fabrication of a custom "Y" fitting to be located in front of the radiator similar to the drawing pictured below.
 The blue arrows represent the coolant streams (1-1/2 inch I.D. pipe) from the engine thermostats.
 The red arrow represents the 2 inch I.D. pipe to the radiator top inlet.

 This would equalize pressures from both thermostats and if located centrally in front of the engine, would allow equal length hoses back to the thermostat housings.
 A 2-inch inside diameter hose would then be routed from the custom fitting back to the inlet side of the radiator.

-In the final analysis the inevitable real world trade offs might compromise the design to the point where any theoretical advantage of the single pass radiator is lost.
+In the final analysis the inevitable real world trade offs might compromise the design to the point where any theoretical advantage of a cross flow single pass radiator is lost.

 At this point the Jaguar dual pass design doesn't seem quite so terrible after all.